 Normalcy

-He walks down these midnight streets, he
+He walks down these midnight streets,

 hears echoes through dim-lit Normalcy.